 With warring sides and the balance of power constantly shifting, France was in a civil war with the royalties and several revolutionary factions all claiming power.
 Austria, Prussia, and the English were all threatening to also get involved, mostly to benefit themselves.

-Massacres were common, such as the September massacre in 1792, when around 1500 prisoners were murdered over 4 days by lynch mobs.
+Massacres were common, such as the September massacre in 1792, when around 1500 prisoners were died over 4 days, many at the hands by lynch mobs.

 There are no exact figures, but estimates show that around 25,000 people were guillotined or massacred during the Reign of Terror, including several members of the Royal court.